 Special risks: Older adults have a smaller fluid reserve and a weakened sense of thirst.
 They also overheat more easily, so dehydration can have more serious consequences.
 If you suspect that an elderly person is dehydrated, get them somewhere cool and shady, and give them water to drink.
 Cold compresses, cool showers and baths can also help.

 Drink this, not that: The National Institute on Aging recommends that seniors make drinking water a part of their routine.
 The organization suggests committing to drinking a full glass before you leave the house or each time you take a pill.
 During heat waves, spend as much time as possible in air-conditioning — at home, a senior center or public library.
-Read about the biggest health questions affecting seniors.

 Other recommended drinks: electrolyte-enhanced water, flavored seltzer, decaf iced tea, nutrition shakes like Ensure